salay/Sensibly/README.md

 ## Features:
-Flask Authentication with Validation (Register for Account and Login) Flexible Search Bar
+Flask Authentication with Validation (Register for Account and Login)

+Flexible Search Bar

 User Profile Page

 Accessibility was restricted when users were not signed in OR if users were not counselors:
-Could not create appointments if not signed in.
+- Could not create appointments if not signed in.
-If signed in as a user, you couldn't view a schedule of appointments (because you don't have one).
+- If signed in as a user, you couldn't view a schedule of appointments (because you don't have one).
-Cannot schedule appointments with non-counselors or view client profiles.
+- Cannot schedule appointments with non-counselors or view client profiles.
-Cannot view anyone's personal profile or therapist's schedule other than your own.
+- Cannot view anyone's personal profile or therapist's schedule other than your own.

-Appointments Page has full CRUD
+Appointments Page has full CRUD:
 User can click on a date, make an appointment, view that appointment on the same page, edit the appointment, and delete the apointment

 #### Wins